nikimhenderson/Module-18-challenge/README.md

 ![citi-bike-station-bikes](https://github.com/user-attachments/assets/6b833323-cd85-4a1a-a1eb-782a8415bc8c) <br/>

 ## Introduction
-The goal of this project was to first perform exploratory analyses on the Citi Bike data, which includes data on:
+The goal of this project was to perform exploratory analyses on the Citi Bike data, which includes data on:
    * Ride ID
    * Rideable type (electric or classic)
    * Started at (time)